BDC Hamburger Icon

 Seasonal marketing explained

-Seasonal marketing is the practice of adapting your usual marketing plan to the current time of the year.
-For example, you might change these marketing aspects:
+Seasonal marketing is the practice of adapting your usual marketing plan to the current time of year.
+For example, you might change the following marketing aspects to correspond to or complement a specific season:

-• Color scheme: You might use pastels for spring and turn to vivid oranges, yellows and reds for fall.
+• Color scheme: For spring, you might use pastels and turn to vivid oranges, yellows and reds for fall.

 • Marketing images: You might use flags and fireworks as the Fourth of July approaches and incorporate hearts and Cupids around Valentine’s Day.